oxen-io/oxen-mq/README.md

 - LocalServiceNode (bool) - if true this requires that the local node is running in service node mode (note that it is *not* required that the local SN be *active*).

-Authentication level components are cumulative: for example, a category with Basic auth + ServiceNode=true + LocalServiceNode=true would only be access if all three conditions are met.
+Authentication level components are cumulative: for example, a category with `Basic` auth, `ServiceNode=true`, and `LocalServiceNode=true` would only be access if all three conditions are met.

 The authentication mechanism works in two ways: defaults based on configuration, and explicit logins.